itsWill/sharded_app/README.md

 # Replication

 A thread is started in this [initializer](https://github.com/itsWill/sharded_app/blob/master/config/initializers/sharding_intializer.rb#L9-L18) and it copies over the primary to replica database as a way to mock replication.

+This means that shortly after creating a record through the web form the redirect to that records show page will likely 404 until the replication process finished and copies the record over to the replica.
+This is fairly fast so a retry should suffice.